jack93g/fake-news-detection/README.md

 - Scraped articles from real news sites and combined with dataset of fake news from kaggle.
 - Cleaned the text.
 Removed URLS, HTML tags & punctuation.
-- Preprocessed data - removed stopwords and lemmatized the text.
+- Preprocessed data - removed stopwords and lemmatised the text.
-- Converted text to vectors using the TF-IDF vectorizer.
+- Converted text to vectors using the TF-IDF vectoriser.
-- Applied different machine learning algorithms including, SVM, Random Forest & logistic regression to predict class to predict whether a given article is fake or real.
+- Applied different machine learning algorithms including, SVM, Random Forest & logistic regression to the data.
+- Created a python function which takes a news article as a user input and then vectorises the text and predicts whether it is fake or real using support vector machine.

 ---